2bys/submit/README.md

 ## Quick Setup (Recommended)

-For automated setup in your Python repository:
+For automated setup in your Python repository (on the MLCloud):

 1. **Clone submit into your project:**
 ```bash